Niaz2959/Basic-Automated-Testing-using-Selenium/README.md

 ## How to Run:
 - Clone this project
-- Opwn the project with Java IDE
+- Open the project with Java IDE
 - Run the project

-## Webform URL:
+## Website URL:
 - https://magento.softwaretestingboard.com/